liamwalsh1980/Milestone-Project-2/TESTING.md

 * #### Story 3
     I’m part of a weekly pub quiz team.
 I would like to know more about international football and gain more general knowledge to improve my contribution when I'm with my pub quiz team.

-    - **This user would find the tournaments.html page useful to get some top level information about the competition that would most likely help when it comes to questions being asked in a pub quiz environment.
+    - **This user would find the tournaments.html page useful to get some top-level information about the competition that would most likely help when it comes to questions being asked in a pub quiz environment.
 The quiz.html page may be useful to test their knowledge before and after reading the tournaments information.**

 * #### Steps to take
     Click on the tournament title page at the top right within the navigation menu.